 The Perimeter trail now follows an undulating course along the slopes beneath the Amphitheater Campground.
 Openings in the trees offer more great views of the high peaks to the south and west.
 At 1.2 miles cross the 5th Avenue Trail which offers another option for leaving the trail and returning to town.

 Beyond the junction the trail enters the trees and ascends a short distance to the paved Amphitheater Campground Road.
 Turn right and follow the road for 0.1 miles.
 Cross the road at 1.5 miles and find the continuation of the Perimeter trail, which coincides with the Baby Bath Tub Trail for the next 0.3 miles.
 (If you cross a bridge on the road you have gone too far.
 Turn around and look for the trail on the south side of the road.)

 The Baby Bath Tubs segment of the trail features interesting quartz pools (bath tubs) in the streambed.
 Along the way the trail crosses Little Portland Creek, and then parallels the creek as it climbs to a junction with the Portland Trail.
 Turn right here and almost immediately cross a bridge over Portland Creek.
 Follow the Portland Trail for 300-ft. to a “Y” junction.
-Here the Perimeter trail bears left and climbs uphill through the Three Pines Day Use Area and forest to the Portland Mine Road.
-Cross the road and follow the path as it travels through the Potato Patch and reaches the high point of the trail (8,500-ft.) atop a rocky knoll at 2.1 miles.
+Bear left on the Perimeter trail which climbs uphill through the Three Pines Day Use Area to the Portland Mine Road.
+Walk a short distance up the road and then turn right.
+The path now travels through the Potato Patch and reaches the high point of the trail (8,500-ft.) atop a rocky knoll at 2.1 miles.